askeksa/Cinter/README.txt

 The replayer does not stop automatically at the end of the music.
 The intro must exit before the music reaches its end or the replayer will play random garbage from memory.
+If you want extra silence at the end, you must add empty patterns as appropriate.